aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-cloud-ebook-generator/_index.md

 Once downloaded, please follow these steps to install the module to your WordPress website:

-1. Log into your site as either Admin or another Super user level account.
+- Log into your site as either Admin or another Super user level account.
-1. Navigate to the **Plugin** menu and select **Add New**.
+- Navigate to the **Plugin** menu and select **Add New**.
-1. Type \*Aspose Cloud eBook Generator \*in the search box and click \*Search Plugin button. \*Or click the \*Upload \*menu and choose the ZIP folder you downloaded from the locations above.
+- Type \*Aspose Cloud eBook Generator \*in the search box and click \*Search Plugin button. \*Or click the \*Upload \*menu and choose the ZIP folder you downloaded from the locations above.
-1. Click **Install Now**.
+- Click **Install Now**.
-1. After installation, click **Settings** to see the configuration page.
+- After installation, click **Settings** to see the configuration page.

 ## Using and Video Demo

 ### Using

 After you have installed the Aspose Cloud eBook Generator plugin it is really simple to start using it on your website.
-Please follow these simple steps to get started.
+Please follow these steps to get started:

-1. Make sure you are logged-in to a WordPress site as Admin level account.
+- Make sure you are logged-in to a WordPress site as Admin level account.
-1. Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
 For further details on how to get app keys,  [click here ](http://www.aspose.com/docs/display/totalcloud/Creating+a+New+App+and+Getting+App+Key).  .
-1. Navigate to the page “Aspose Cloud eBook Generator” from the admin left menu.
+- Navigate to the page “Aspose Cloud eBook Generator” from the admin left menu.
-1. Select Posts Types, Categories, Authors and date range of blog posts which needs to be included in the eBook
+- Select Posts Types, Categories, Authors and date range of blog posts which needs to be included in the eBook
-1. Add Book Details like name, author, title, introduction, copy right etc.
+- Add Book Details like name, author, title, introduction, copy right etc.
-1. Select eBook Format in which eBook needs to be generated like epub, docx, pdf and click “Generate eBook” button.
+- Select eBook Format in which eBook needs to be generated like epub, docx, pdf and click “Generate eBook” button.
 It will give you link to download the eBook.

 ### Video Demo